 “I will not compliment you,” Anne told her daughter Eliza when she showed her artwork to her mother.
 “If I tell you, it is good, it will only go to your head.”
 The can be a standard response of a narcissistic toxic mother and is also a type of emotional manipulation to get her way.
 It didn’t hurt Eliza because she was accustomed to her mother’s dismissive behavior.
 But as Eliza grew up, she craved approval from everyone.
 To the point, she was willing to bend over backward to get that affirmation.
 Here is how this need for approval manifests:

 - You are a people pleaser.
 You go out of your way to give out favors

 - You find it very difficult to say no

 - You project a very high image of yourself to hide your true feelings of insecurity

 - You feel inadequate in most interactions

-Expert’s Healing Tip: “The thing about seeking validation from external sources is, it is conditional,” explains Dr. Bhonsle.
-He adds, “You will only receive someone’s approval if you do things that they want you to do.
+Expert’s Healing Tip: “The thing about seeking validation from external sources is, it is conditional,” explains Dr. Bhonsle, “You will only receive someone’s approval if you do things that they want you to do.
 The moment you fail to do so, their approval is lost.
 We pick our own happiness and miseries.
 It is vital to remember that.”

-One of the 8 signs you have been raised by a toxic mother is, quite often you find yourself in a co-dependent relationship.
-A co-dependent relationship is one where a partner direly wants to feel needed and feels worthless if they are not able to meet all the needs of their partner.
+Another one of the 8 signs you have been raised by a toxic mother is that quite often you find yourself in a codependent relationship.
+A codependent relationship is one where a partner badly wants to feel needed by the other and feels worthless if they are not able to meet all of their partner’s needs.
 On the other hand, the partner is perfectly satisfied with someone else taking care of all their needs.